uc-r/uc-r.github.io/analytics/predictive/regression_preparation.md

 ### Spending our data wisely

-A major goal of the machine learning process is to find an algorithm $f(x)$ that most accurately predicts future values ($y$) based on a set of inputs ($x$).
+A major goal of the machine learning process is to find an algorithm $$f(x)$$ that most accurately predicts future values ($$y$$) based on a set of inputs ($$x$$).
 In other words, we want an algorithm that not only fits well to our past data, but more importantly, one that predicts a future outcome accurately.
 This is called the ___generalizability___ of our algorithm.
 How we _"spend"_ our data will help us understand how well our algorithm generalizes to unseen data.

 To provide an accurate understanding of the generalizability of our final optimal model, we split our data into training and test data sets: